cirosantilli/dotfiles/README.md

 #rootfiles

-The `rootfiles` directory contains files whose path is realtive to the root `/`.
+The `rootfiles` directory contains files whose path is relative to the root `/`.

 There is no currently automation script for them, but we would like one.